rossparks/d3simple/README.md

 Added redirect php for "index.php" for heroku

+I have a created a heroku site here: https://d3test20181307.herokuapp.com/index.html

-I have created the site here:
+I have a created a aerobatic site here: https://energetic-force.aerobaticapp.com/?__preview=laptop
-https://d3test20181307.herokuapp.com/index.html
-https://energetic-force.aerobaticapp.com/?__preview=laptop